C0wnuts/pyNetRecon/README.md

-  -H, --hashes          NTLM hashes, format is LMHASH:NTHASH or :NTHASH -s, --ldaps           use LDAP over SSL (can be usefull to bypass NIDS and NIPS) -a, --active-only     gather only active users on domain -i, --dc-ip           set domain controller IP manually (required if pyNetRecon could not find the DC automatically)
+  -H, --hashes          NTLM hashes, format is LMHASH:NTHASH or :NTHASH -s, --ldaps           use LDAP over SSL (can be usefull to bypass NIDS and NIPS) -a, --active-only     gather only active users on domain -i, --dc-ip           set domain controller IP manually (required if pyNetRecon could not find the DC automatically), ex: 10.1.2.3

 mods:
   -A, --active          manually provide IP, IP range or CIDR list, ex: 192.168.1.1/24,10.20.1.4-10,172.16.1.4